 - For more information about configuring time-based (Reminder) emails, see the Type row in the Title and Email section of the Create New Email page.
 The Reminder bullet discusses how to configure such emails.
 See Email - Create.

 To properly utilize Email Management, an organization's email server must be set up to accept TLS encrypted emails.
 If this is not done, users may not be able to receive the proper emails.
-If the server is not set up to accept TLS encrypted emails, contact Global Product Support for assistance.
+If the server is not set up to accept TLS encrypted emails, contact Global Customer Support for assistance.

 To access Email Administration, go to.